mamedev/mame/docs/source/initialsetup/compilingmame.rst

 **pip install sphinxcontrib-svg2pdfconverter** depending on whether you're using Python 3 or Python 2.

+On Debian, you'll need to install the **librsvg2-bin** package by typing **sudo apt-get install librsvg2-bin**.

 If you intend on making a PDF via LaTeX, you'll need to install a LaTeX distribution such as TeX Live.

-**sudo apt-get install latexmk texlive texlive-science texlive-formats-extra**
+**sudo apt-get install librsvg2-bin latexmk texlive texlive-science texlive-formats-extra**

 From this point you can do **make html** or **make latexpdf** from the docs folder to generate the output of your choice.
 Typing **make** by itself will